The Power of Pictures Conference

-Across the day, you will have the opportunity to reflect on how your English Curriculum gives children the chance to discover and refine their own voice, in line with the latest guidance from Ofsted.
+You’ll leave with a wealth of knowledge about how to put this research into practice in your school and will also have the opportunity to reflect on how your English Curriculum gives children the chance to discover and refine their own voice, in line with the latest guidance from Ofsted.

 The Power of Pictures is a six year CLPE research project which has been supporting teachers to use picturebooks to enhance children’s reading comprehension and the composition of their own creative writing.
 It has now grown into a widely used website of free resources and a research project involving nearly 2000 children across the country.

-CLPE Learning Programme Leader Charlotte Hacking will share the summary of findings from our research and investigate the process we have undertaken to ensure that the Power of Pictures is evidence based, transforming practice in classrooms, bringing meaningful experiences to children and improving outcomes.
+CLPE Learning Programme Leader Charlotte Hacking shared the summary of findings from our research and investigate the process we have undertaken to ensure that the Power of Pictures is evidence based, transforming practice in classrooms, bringing meaningful experiences to children and improving outcomes.

-Children’s Laureate, Lauren Child will give a keynote speech about the importance of valuing children’s literature and illustration and appreciating that illustration is its own language, doing so much more than providing focus to words.
+Children’s Laureate, Lauren Child gave a keynote speech about the importance of valuing children’s literature and illustration and appreciating that illustration is its own language, doing so much more than providing focus to words.

-Teachers from across the UK who have been part of the Power of Pictures trial will share what they have learnt from the project and the impact it has had on the literacy of children in their classrooms.
-The workshops will focus on:
+Teachers from across the UK who have been part of the Power of Pictures trial shared what they have learnt from the project and the impact it has had on the literacy of children in their classrooms.
+The workshops focused on:

 - Creating opportunities for dialogic talk around picturebooks